-- You can create an assignment that is designated extra credit by checking the box on the “Scores” tab of the item editor.
+- You can create an assignment that is designated extra credit by checking the box in the “Gradebook and submission” section of the activity editor.
 Then enter a maximum extra credit value in the points possible box for the targeted categories (this allows the category to be displayed when grading student work).
 With this box checked, the system doesn’t add the points possible to the student’s total, only the points earned.

 Echo is constantly being improved based on the feedback from users and we strive to keep our documentation up to date.
 If this document doesn’t match what you are seeing in Echo, please let us know.